akash-network/awesome-akash/StableStudio/README.md

 # Quick Start

-Open URI in Cloudmos or Akash Console after deployment.
+Open URI in Akash Console after deployment.

 # API
 To get started, you'll need to sign up for a [DreamStudio](https://dreamstudio.ai/) account.